 Description

 Classic sweet yeast bread with a twist – this Wool Roll Bread is filled with a nice hazelnut paste.
-So good!
+It takes time to prepare but it’s really good!

 Ingredients